pdsinterop/awesome-solid/contributing.md

    ```
    - [Some Project](https://example/com/projects/with-some-very-long-url)
-     A project that does a thing
+     \- A project that does a thing
    ```

-4. If, besides a main web presence, an entry has more links (for instance a related blog post, Github organisation, or a source code epository), please add a link to those as well.
+4. If, besides the main link, an entry has more links (for instance a related blog post, Github organization, or a source code repository), please add a link to those as well.
 The web presence should come first.
 Other links should be added last, after the description, each on their own line.

    The format is:
    ```
-   - [Some Project](https://example/com/projects/some) A project that does a thing
+   - [Some Project](https://example/com/projects/some) - A project that does a thing
     ([blog](https://blog.example.com/some-project))
     ([repo](https://github.com/example/repo))
    ```

 5. If an entry's main link is a blog post or article, please provide the year in which it was written, outside of the linked text.
-For non-mai links this is not needed, as that would add too much distraction.
+For non-main links this is not needed, as that would add too much distraction.

    Format:
    ```